 Following decades of experience using Polyroof’s liquid systems to protect buildings throughout the district, including waterproofing the original Fleming Park Leisure Centre back in the early 1990’s, Eastleigh Council specified the Protec system for the project.

-The key reasons why Eastleigh chose Protec are the same reasons that has seen it become on of the fastest growing cold-applied liquid roofing systems in both the new build and refurbishment markets:
+The key reasons why Eastleigh chose Protec are the same reasons that has seen it become one of the fastest growing cold-applied liquid roofing systems in both the new build and refurbishment markets.

-- RapidCure technology for quick installation: From its application as a liquid, through the curing process to form a solid, tough membrane that can be walked over takes only 30 - 60 minutes.
+The application of Protec as a liquid, through to the curing process where a solid, tough membrane that can be walked over, takes only 30 – 60 minutes.
 This enables large sections of the roof to be fully completed in a short space of time.

 The roof installation was carried out within a planned, phased approach that was synchronised to the wider construction schedule.
 For the warm roof areas, the first stage was to fill the troughs of the structural metal roof deck with acoustic insulation infills that will dampen external noise within the leisure centre.
 Next, the crowns of the deck were primed ready to receive the self-adhesive vapour barrier.

-The use of a high-performance aluminium vapour barrier not only eliminates the risk condensation within the roof but also provides temporary waterproofing protection, which is extremely useful on larger works such as this.
+The use of a high-performance aluminium vapour barrier not only eliminates the risk of condensation within the roof, but also provides temporary waterproofing protection, which is extremely useful on larger works such as this.

 The Polyroof RES Insulation boards, which comprised of a two layer system totalling 170mm to achieve a U-Value of 0.14 W/m2K, were bonded using high-performance PU adhesive to the vapour barrier.
 Following the wind uplift calculations it was determined that mechanical fixings were not required for this application – making for an extremely rapid installation.
 As you can probably imagine, fixing through 170mm of insulation into the crowns of the metal deck can be a tricky and time-consuming task.